Award Nominee Home

 - General information to include title of project, and name and contact information (including e-mail address) for both the principal investigator and mentor (does not count towards two-page limit in proposal description).
 This will be collected via electronic forms in the submission program.

 - Proposal description.
 This can be up to two single-spaced pages in length, and should use a font size no smaller than Arial 11 with 1" margins.
 The proposal should provide an overview of the project including the specific aims of the project, background and significance, research methods and timeline.

 - Budget and budget justification (does not count towards two page limit in proposal description - above).
 Please provide a budget of up to $10,000.
 This cannot include overhead (indirect costs), salary support for principal investigator, mentors or faculty (but can support research assistant salary), or equipment for long term use (with the exception of a computer, for which a maximum of $1000 can be budgeted, if justification supports project-related needs).
 This should include $1000 for travel to the SDBP Annual Meeting.
-Also note that this award can be used in part for educational needs of the PI related to this proposal, e.g., relevant coursework), though this is not intended to be a primary focus of the award.
+Also note that this award can be used in part for educational needs of the PI related to this proposal, (e.g., relevant coursework), though this is not intended to be a primary focus of the award.

 Note: The NIH biosketch now includes a Personal Statement.
 The PI's statement must describe how the proposal relates to and will help to facilitate her/his research career path.
 The page limit for each biosketch is 4 pages.

 - Letter of support from the primary mentor (does not count towards two-page limit in proposal description).
 This letter should describe the mentor's research experience and skills in relation to this proposal.
 The letter should also describe the responsibilities of the mentor in supervising the investigator for this proposal.